vishalsripathi/TodoApp/README.md

 # Todo APP

-This Todo App is built using Angular FrameWork.
+This Todo App is used for organising your tasks and is built using Angular Framework.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for testing purposes.